joakimk/joakimk.github.com/_posts/2014-02-09-how-i-do-unit-testing-rails-apps.markdown

 I usually start with a rspec feature test using capybara.
 I tend to write tests on this level to cover the paths though the controller layer.
 Usually there are only two.
 Success and failure.

 I use this stategy because it covers both controllers and views.
 If I feel the need to add more logic to the views I usually extract that into presenters which I unit test separately.
 The controllers tend to remain very thin and that is good because controllers do enough already filling the role of [web adapters](http://blog.mattwynne.net/2012/05/31/hexagonal-rails-objects-values-and-hexagons/) within your application.

-One pattern I've found that work really well in rails apps is to split up the code between integration and logic.
-This was inspired by Gary's [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) idea.

 Say we're creating an invoice.
 In the controller we have the following code: